 After you fill up on their delicious festival fare, take a stroll around the grounds, inside and out, to visit the many crafters and vendors who call Trinity home during the festival.
-Some of the things you will find at Trinity include honey, lotions, candles, crocheted items, laser wood crafts, jewelry, blown glass, greeting cards, name rings, clothing, dolls and accessories, garden art, quilts, chocolate, Avon, Perfectly Posh, LuLaRoe and many, many more crafts and vendors.
+Some of the things you will find at Trinity include honey, lotions, candles, crocheted items, laser wood crafts, jewelry, blown glass, greeting cards, name rings, clothing, dolls and accessories, garden art, quilts, Avon, Tupperware, Color Street Nails and many, many more crafts and vendors.

-Fifty percent of the proceeds from Trinity’s Strawberry Festival activities are used to support community projects.
-In years past, the Strawberry Festival has allowed them to support Belleville Emergency Food Closet, Helping Hand Food Pantry, SOS Community Services, Boy Scouts, Girl Scouts, Adopt-A-Child Size, Spirit of Hope Soup Kitchen, Salvation Army, and Heifer International just to name a few.
+Additionally, fifty percent of the proceeds from Trinity’s Strawberry Festival activities are used to support community projects.
+In years past, the Strawberry Festival has been able to support the Belleville Emergency Food Closet, Helping Hand Food Pantry, SOS Community Services, Boy Scouts, Girl Scouts, Adopt-A-Child Size, Spirit of Hope Soup Kitchen, Salvation Army, and Heifer International just to name a few.
 The other half of the proceeds is used to fund special projects and events at the church.